 feast of Purim, which should occur on a full moon.
 Purim,

 Passover, and Tabernacles are the holidays listed here that should begin

-near a full moon, since they are scheduled for the 14th day of a Jewish
+near a full moon, since they are scheduled for the 14th or 15th day of a Jewish

 month, which all begin on new moons and the full moon occurs halfway into the month.

 - Passover/Feast Of Unleavened Bread or Pesach/Pesah/Pesakh (Hebrew) - This is a seven day festival that includes two days of assembly, six days of smaller seder meals (see below), and another day or two for a larger feast (Exodus 13:6).
 All the Passover meals are supposed to be eaten with unleavened bread (Exodus 12:15, 12:18-20, 13:6, 23:15, 34:18; Leviticus 23:6; Numbers 28:17; Deuteronomy 16:3-8; Ezekiel 45:21), and it is tradition to abstain from eating anything with bread yeast in it, but this is not an absolute necessity today.
 Removing bread yeast from homes is also no longer needed.

 The two assembly days are considered sabbath days of rest when we should gather for the Lord (one on the first day of Passover when the second seder meal is had and one on the seventh day when the larger feast is had) (Exodus 12:16, 13:6, 23:15, 34:18; Leviticus 23:7-8; Numbers 28:18,25; Deuteronomy 16:1-8).
 Traditionally, another larger feast is done on an extra eighth day of Passover to allow the diaspora to celebrate, but this is not commanded in scripture and so it is optional (See "Additional Notes" at bottom for more about extra days in Jewish holidays).